MediaComem/comem-archidep/subjects/git-collaborating/README.md

 <!-- slide-container -->

-Git does not automatically sync repositories.
-**As far as Bob knows** looking at information from their local repository, the main branch still points to `4f94ga` in the shared repository.
+Git does not automatically synchronize repositories. **As far as Bob knows** looking at information from his local repository, the main branch still points to `4f94ba` in the shared repository.